emberjs/rfcs/text/0000-contextual-helpers.md

 </SuperForm>
 ```

-For reference, the `<SuperForm>` compoment's template would look something like
+For reference, the `<SuperForm>` component's template would look something like
 this:

 ```hbs